Aetesaki/Delang/README.md

 For version information, use the --version option.

 ## Scripts
+### Lingual scripts
+#### letterconv

+This script converts latin letters to delang letters and vice versa.

+Note that you need to add a del prefix when converting the delang letters L, Z, and z, and both must be inside quote marks.
+* letterconv "del L"

 ### Converters
 #### Blood pressure converters
 * mmhg2lunu – Convert mmHg to lunu